Stability and instability of solitary waves in fractional generalized KdV equation in all dimensions: Introduction

-The main idea of the proof of Theorem \ref{InstMainThm} is inspired by the instability results in \cite{FHR2019b} obtained for the Zakharov-Kuznetsov equation in the $L^2$-supercritical setting: $\alpha = 2$, $d\geq 2$, $s_c>0$ in \eqref{EQ:fKdV}, which was proved in a spirit of Combet \cite{Combet2010}, who revisited the instability for the generalized KdV equation ($d=1$, $\alpha=2$, $m>5$). \footnote{Originally, the instability in the supercritical ZK equation was obtained by de Bouard \cite{Bouard1996} following the ideas of Bona-Souganidis-Strauss \cite{BonaSouganidisStrauss1987} instability in the one-dimensional generalized KdV setting.}
+The main idea of the proof of Theorem \ref{InstMainThm} is inspired by the instability results in \cite{FHR2019b} obtained for Zakharov-Kuznetsov equation in the $L^2$-supercritical setting: $\alpha = 2$, $d\geq 2$, $s_c>0$ in \eqref{EQ:fKdV} (see also Combet \cite{Combet2010}). \footnote{Originally, the instability in the supercritical ZK equation was obtained by de Bouard \cite{Bouard1996} following the ideas of Bona-Souganidis-Strauss \cite{BonaSouganidisStrauss1987} instability in the one-dimensional generalized KdV setting.}

-However, in contrast with the previous references, the ground state solution of \eqref{EQ:fKdV} has a spatial decay of polynomial order, see Theorem \ref{existTHR} below.
+However, in contrast with the previous works on gKdV or gZK, in our case the ground state solution of \eqref{EQ:fKdV} has a spatial decay of polynomial order (not of exponential decay), see Theorem \ref{existTHR} below.
 This brings several additional difficulties to obtain instability as our estimates require tracking a precise connection of polynomial decay with fractional derivatives.
-A key ingredient is the deduction of regularity and spatial decay properties of the unique positive radial ground state solution $Q$ (with speed $c=1$) when $m$ is an integer.
-More precisely, for any dimension $d\geq 1$, $0<\alpha<2$, and $m>1$ integer, we show that
+A key {\it new} ingredient is the deduction of regularity and spatial decay properties of the unique positive radial ground state solution $Q$ (with speed $c=1$) when $m$ is an integer.
+More precisely, for any dimension $d\geq 1$, $0<\alpha<2$, and $m>1$ integer, we show (see Lemma \ref{LemmaQprop}) that